jfet97/andreasimonecostadotdev/content/posts/What the heck are reverse mapped types?.en.md

-author = "Andrea Simone Costa" title = "What the heck are reverse mapped types?" date = "2024-08-02" description = "Let's try to understand what the TypeScript guys mean when they talk about reverse mapped types" categories = ["typescript"] series = ["TypeScript"] published = true
+author = "Andrea Simone Costa" title = "What the heck are reverse mapped types?" date = "2024-08-02" description = "Let's try to understand what the TypeScript guys mean when they talk about reverse mapped types." categories = ["typescript"] series = ["TypeScript"] published = true